1 min read

 Consider who you want your educational video content ideas to reach, whether that's employees, current clients, or potential customers.
 Understand your target audience to assemble an appropriate production strategy, including the types of videos you'll need to make.

 In addition to your audience, you must also define your learning goals.
 Write down the exact message you want viewers to take away, and consider other key points you want to discuss, too.
-This can further help you identify your most beneficial video format, whether that's a short product demo or a webinar you can repost later.
+This can help you identify your most beneficial video format, whether that's a short product demo or a webinar you can repost later.

 Ask Yourself: